If you need to hire and Spanish translation with a quality guarantee,

-Spanish language spread furtheraround the globe from sixteenth century onwards:
+The Spanish language spread further around the globe from the sixteenth century onwards:

 - with the discovery of America and the Spanish colonization of what is now Latin America and South East of the United States

-Later, in early twentieth century, Spanish was also introduced to:
+Later, in the early twentieth century, Spanish was also introduced to:

-- some parts of Africa, namely: Equatorial Guinea and the Western Sahara
+- some parts of Africa, namely: Equatorial Guinea and Western Sahara

 - in addition to Spanish territories in North Africa: Ceuta, Melilla, and the Canary Islands

-While in Philippines and some other areas Spanish was later replaced by English and some local languages, it is still one of the most widespread languages in the world.
+While in the Philippines and some other areas, they later replaced Spanish by English and some local languages, it is still one of the most popular languages in the world.

-Spanish is a an official language in 21 countries other than Spain, including such states as:
+Spanish is an official language in 21 countries other than Spain, including such states as:

 Consequently, Spanish is the second most used mother tongue worldwide, with a total of above 400 million native speakers: